(Repost from previous years, slightly adapted)

-On this day fifty-three years ago, the great C.S.
+On this day fifty-four years ago, the great C.S.
 Lewis died.

 Because of the assassination of President Kennedy on the same day, the death of Lewis has always been somewhat overshadowed.
 Far be it from me to downplay Kennedy and what he stood for, but for me, Lewis was by far the more influential man.